learod/fullcalendar-rails-engine/README.md

 })
 ```

 #### In the config directory add the `fullcalendar.yml` and add `mount_path` option in it.
-Please note that this option is *REQUIRED* and if it is not specified then the JS and CSS of the engine would not work as desired..
+Please note that this option is *REQUIRED* and if it is not specified then the JS and CSS of the engine would not work as desired.

 ```
 mount_path: "<path you have mounted your engine on>"
 ```

 The engine can have its own layout, you can add `layout` option to the configuration file.
-Besides this, all the options which are available with the fullcalendar.js are listed in the *`fullcalendar.yml.dummy`* file.
+Besides this, all the options which are available with the fullcalendar.js are listed in the *`full-calendar.yml.dummy`* file.
+(Note that the file needs to be at `config/fullcalendar.yml` with no dashes.)

 ## Using the Engine in some other views
 Initially the engine is designed to work only on the mount point but you can now use this engine anywhere in your app but there is an HTML structure which this engine expects.